Improving Alfalfa’s Leaf-to-Stem Ratio and Its Impact on Forage Quality and Fiber Digestibility

-In the case of alfalfa, the whole top growth is fed to the livestock, and the nutrient content and digestibility of its two components, leaves and stems, figures greatly in its feeding value at harvest.
-Any reduction in forage quality, separate from harvest related losses, is for the most part attributed to two factors that are related to plant maturity at harvest.
-First is a variation in the alfalfa leaf-to-stem ratio, and second the increasing lignification of stem tissue during plant maturation.
+The whole top growth of alfalfa is fed to the livestock.
+The nutrient content and digestibility of alfalfas two components, leaves and stems, figures greatly in its feeding value at harvest.
+Any reduction in forage quality, separate from harvest losses, is attributed to two factors that are related to plant maturity at harvest.
+First is a variation in the alfalfa leaf-to-stem ratio.
+The second is the increasing lignification of stem tissue during plant maturation.

 - Leaves have 2-3 times the protein content of stems.

 - Leaves contribute the majority of feeding value in an alfalfa forage sample.